 If your child becomes addicted to one substance the chance of multiple substance addictions is increased.
 Dr. Atkinson says, “Research has shown us that there’s largely just a single factor that determines risk for all the different substances of abuse.
 If somebody’s at risk for developing addiction to one substance, they’re really at risk for developing an addiction to all.”
 In addition to opioids, teens may also use substances such as alcohol, amphetamines, marijuana and others.

-Signs of opioid use
+Symptoms of opioid use

 Many children go through changes in their physical and mental health as they grow, especially during puberty.
 However, severe mood swings that teeter between euphoria and drowsiness could be a sign of opioid use.
 Since opioids can be injected, look for bumps or needle marks on the body or behavior to try to cover these marks up.
 Other physical symptoms associated with opioid use include: